Topological phases of bosons with local parity coupling on a dimerized lattice: Topology at unit filling

 To characterize the bulk ordering, Fig.~\ref{fig:unit}(b) shows the site-resolved single- and two-particle bond energies $B_{1j}$ and $B_{2j}$ at $V_p=0$ and deep in the gapped regime at $V_p=-2$.
 At $V_p=0$, both bond energies exhibit spatial oscillations; however, $B_{1j}$ dominates over $B_{2j}$ on all bonds.
 This identifies the phase at $V_p=0$ as a BO phase, consistent with the presence of a finite charge gap.
 In contrast, at strong negative parity coupling ($V_p=-2$), both $B_{1j}$ and $B_{2j}$ exhibit spatial oscillations; however, $B_{2j}$ becomes the dominant contribution.
 It displays pronounced dimerized oscillations, alternating between nearly vanishing and large values on adjacent bonds, while $B_{1j}$ remains smaller throughout.
 This behavior signals the formation of bound boson pairs that coherently tunnel between neighboring sites with alternating amplitudes.
 We therefore identify this regime as a PBO phase.

-To further substantiate the bond-energy oscillations, Fig.~\ref{fig:unit}(c) shows $O_{\mathrm{BO}}$ and $O_{\mathrm{PBO}}$, obtained by averaging over the bulk region, as functions of $V_p$ for several system sizes.
-At $V_p=0$, $O_{\mathrm{BO}}$ clearly dominates and increases with system size, while $O_{\mathrm{PBO}}$ also grows but remains parametrically smaller, consistent with the identification of a BO phase.
-As $V_p$ is tuned towards negative values, both order parameters increase and cross near $V_p\simeq -0.6$.
-Beyond this point, $O_{\mathrm{PBO}}$ becomes the dominant contribution and continues to grow, while $O_{\mathrm{BO}}$ decreases as the negative parity coupling is further strengthened.
-This behavior signals a smooth crossover from the BO phase to the PBO phase at $V_p\simeq-0.6$ [marked by the white star in Fig.~\ref{fig:nu}(c)], indicating that the two phases are adiabatically connected without a closing of the bulk gap.
-Notably, both order parameters exhibit a sharp change in magnitude near the crossover, reflecting a rapid reorganization of the dominant bond correlations rather than a true quantum phase transition.
+To further substantiate the bond-energy oscillations, Fig.~\ref{fig:unit}(c) shows $O_{\mathrm{BO}}$ and $O_{\mathrm{PBO}}$, averaged over the bulk, as functions of $V_p$ for several system sizes.
+At $V_p=0$, $O_{\mathrm{BO}}$ dominates and increases with system size, while $O_{\mathrm{PBO}}$ remains smaller, consistent with a BO phase.
+As $V_p$ decreases, both order parameters grow and cross in a broad region.
+Beyond this region, $O_{\mathrm{PBO}}$ becomes dominant, while $O_{\mathrm{BO}}$ is suppressed.
+This behavior is consistent with a smooth crossover from BO to PBO, whose location is identified independently from the crossover in single- and two-particle excitation gaps at $V_p\simeq -0.3$ (see Appendix~\ref{sec:twoparticlegap}), indicating adiabatic continuity without gap closing [marked by white star in Fig.~\ref{fig:nu}(c)].
+Both order parameters vary sharply yet continuously across this region, reflecting a rapid reorganization of bond correlations rather than a true phase transition.
+Consistently, the winding number remains $\nu=1$ over a finite portion of the BO regime and therefore does not mark the crossover.
+Instead, it reflects the underlying dimerized (and paired) structure rather than a symmetry-protected invariant.

 Topological features of these phases are revealed most directly through the local density profile, as shown in Fig.~\ref{fig:unit}(d).
-In the BO regime ($V_p=0$), the density remains uniform in the bulk at $\langle n_j\rangle \sim 1.0$, with small deviations near the boundaries attributable to Friedel oscillations.
-In contrast, in the PBO regime ($V_p=-2$), while the bulk density remains uniform at unit filling, a pronounced density imbalance emerges at the edges, with one boundary hosting $\langle n_j\rangle \sim 2.0$ and the opposite boundary nearly empty.
-This boundary-localized density asymmetry provides a clear real-space signature of the nontrivial topology of the PBO phase.
+In the BO regime ($V_p=0$), the density remains uniform in the bulk at $\langle \hat n_j\rangle \sim 1.0$, with deviations near the boundaries attributable to Friedel oscillations.
+In contrast, in the PBO regime ($V_p=-2$), while the bulk density remains uniform at unit filling, a pronounced density imbalance emerges at the edges, with one boundary hosting $\langle \hat n_j\rangle \sim 2.0$ and the opposite boundary nearly empty.
+This boundary-localized density imbalance provides a clear real-space signature of the nontrivial topology of the PBO phase.
+For sufficiently negative $V_p$, the low-energy physics is governed by tightly bound boson pairs, allowing the system to be viewed as an effective half-filled chain of hardcore bosonic pairs.
+In this picture, the half-filled topological phase exhibits a density profile of the form $(1,0.5,\ldots,0.5,0)$, whereas the paired unit-filled phase is characterized by $(2,1,\ldots,1,0)$.
+The boundary mode therefore corresponds to a localized boson pair rather than a fractionalized excitation, leading naturally to integer-valued edge occupancies.
+The observed edge-density structure is thus consistent with interpreting $\nu$ as a probe of the topology of the effective paired-boson sector rather than a conventional symmetry-protected topological invariant.